asifbacchus/generateSRI/README.md

 ## common features

-- Hash individual files or a quoted space-delimited list of files.
+- Hash individual files or a list of files.
 - Hash all files within a specified directory with one command.
 - Hash a filtered-list of files within a directory with one command.
 - Process a list of files and a directory (filtered or not) at the same time, saving you typing!

-## linux script
+## Linux script

 - This script *requires* openssl be installed and will exit if it cannot find openssl.
 - You can rename *sri* to anything you like.
 - I suggest copying *sri* somewhere like */usr/local/bin* or */usr/bin* so it can be run easier and from anywhere (see note below).
-- Complete help is included in the script.
+- Complete instructions are included in the script.
 Simply run without any parameters or run with '*--help*'.

   ```bash
   ./sri --help